 Blood circulation in our body is driven by the heart that provides a constant supply of blood to the body through the blood vessels.
 This process ensures the transportation of oxygen and nutrients to every cell in your body, and removing metabolic waste from the body.

 Blood circulation is essential for a healthy body in order to maintain cell-level metabolism, maintain body pH levels, osmotic pressure, stabilize body temperature and protect from microbial and mechanical damage.

 The problems start when blood flow becomes restricted to certain parts of the body.
 Although it can affect any part of your body, usually people notice it at the toes or fingers.

 There are several factors that affect blood circulation.
 One of them is aging.
 As the body ages, the arteries lose some of their elasticity and become narrower.
 In this case the heart needs to work harder to push the blood through the arteries, and the result is a decrease of blood flow in the body and an increased blood pressure.

-Other common causes are excess weight that contributes to swelling in your lower legs and feet, smoking and the build up of plaque on the insides of the blood vessels and capillaries, which can lead to high blood pressure, heart problems and more.
+Other common causes of poor blood circulation are excess weight that contributes to swelling in your lower legs and feet, smoking and the build up of plaque on the insides of the blood vessels and capillaries, which can lead to high blood pressure, heart problems and more.

 Also years of no exercise can lead to bad circulation, as well as eating too much junk food which usually leads to being overweight.